Ethel Paley

-Ethel Paley (October 8, 1920 Manhattan - November 18, 2019 Manhattan) was a social worker who advocated for nursing home patients and their families.
+Ethel Paley (October 8, 1920 Flushing - November 18, 2019 Manhattan) was a social worker who advocated for the rights of nursing home patients and their families.

 Biography

 Paley was born Ethel Louise Schneider to Herman, a restaurateur and Ida, a homemaker.
 They moved to Willimantic, Connecticut from Flushing, Queens during the Depression.
 She served in Washington, DC in 1943 as a member of the WAVES.
 When she returned, she used the G.I.
-Bill to attend Barnard College, earning a bachelor’s degree in American history and economics I’m 1949.
-Her Master of Social Work, with a concentration in community organization, was from the Columbia University School of Social Work.
+Bill to attend Barnard College, earning a bachelor’s degree in American history and economics in 1949.
+She earned her Master of Social Work, with a concentration in community organization, from the Columbia University School of Social Work.

-She was a long term (more than 60 years) resident of the West Village.
+She was a resident of the West Village for over 60 years.

 Career

 After Barnard, Paley worked at the New York City Housing Authority and directed the school’s career office.

 Paley founded the non-profit Friends and Relatives of the Institutionalized Aged (FRIA) in 1976 which operated until its bankruptcy in 2011.
 Paley was the first executive director.
 Her work led to the formation of Long Term Care Community Coalition (LTCCC).